 International human rights law, as a quasi-universal (the Convention on the Rights of the Child, which protects the right to education at articles 28 and 29, has for instance been ratified by all countries in the world but 1) legally binding and largely accepted framework has the potential to fill in that gap.
 It can offer guidance backed-up by the law on how to assess the role of private actors in education through its protection of the right to education.
 Nonetheless, as with other human rights, the norms relative to right to education are spread out in many conventions, court decisions, and other legal texts.
 In addition, the application of the human rights framework to privatisation in education is not straightforward as it guarantees two guiding principles that may conflict: (1) the right to free, quality, compulsory education without discrimination, and (2) the liberty of parents to set up and/or choose for their children non-governmental schools.

 There is, therefore, a need to clarify what exactly the existing legal human rights framework entails as it applies to the role of private actors in education, in order to provide normative guiding principles against which to analyse reality from a human rights perspective.
 To do so, GI-ESCR has been working with the Right to Education Project (RTE) and the Open Society Foundation – Education Support Program since 2016 to put in place the process to develop such Guiding Principles, as a collection of existing content under customary and conventional human rights law.
-These guiding principles are (tentatively) called “Human Rights Guiding Principles on the obligations of States regarding private actors in education”
+These guiding principles are (tentatively) called “Human Rights Guiding Principles on the obligations of States regarding private schools“

 In addition to filling a conceptual gap on the state of the law on the role of private actors in education provision, developing this set of Guiding Principles will provide a much-needed opportunity to conduct informed advocacy on a concrete basis.
 The final Guiding Principles will provide a long-term rigorous framework interpreting legally binding Conventions and Guiding Principles that States have committed to.
 It will be possible to use the Guiding Principles at the local, domestic, regional and international level to provide a basis for advocacy, policy development, and litigation.